smartdevicelink/sdl_java_suite/README_maven.md

 * Tell Maven to re-read the settings file by clicking Preferences -> Maven -> User Settings -> Update settings
 * Now edit pom.xml
 * Update the \<version\> tag
-* Update the repository section to refer to
 * Update the repository location id, name and url

 * Go into Run -> Run As -> Maven build...